vitorhugo1207/Weatherco/README.md

 # -Weatherco
-A Weather application with animes themes.
+A Weather application with personalized themes.